 G.R.E.A.T.
 Grizzly Cards-We will provide students with positive, immediate, and frequent reinforcement for these positive behaviors.
 When students are caught doing the right thing, Portola Springs Staff will reward them with "GREAT" cards.
-Other student acknowledgement opportunities will include: GREAT card drawings in the classrooms, recognition at assemblies, and opportunities for special drawings where students are selected for prizes!
+Other student acknowledgement opportunities will include: GREAT card drawings in the classrooms, and Grizzly Store each month where students can purchase items and experiences with their GREAT cards.